Fallen Angel (Poison song): Music video

 The music video to "Fallen Angel" mostly follows the lyrics to the song, and was in heavy rotation on MTV.
-In the video, a young blonde (portrayed by Bret's then-girlfriend, model and then aspiring singer/actress Susie Hatton) tells her family, at dinner, that she is leaving for California at the end of the week, a statement that surprises and silences them.
+In the video, a young blonde (portrayed by model Susie Hatton, then Michaels' girlfriend) tells her family, at dinner, that she is leaving for California at the end of the week, a statement that surprises and silences them.
 She arrives in Los Angeles with a suitcase in tow, eventually catching the attention of a sleazy manager (played by Anthony James).
 She becomes a success as a lingerie model, but feels like she is selling out her morals for fame.
 She begins dating her manager, but when he starts getting friendly with other ladies at a club, she leaves.
 He tries to get her back, but the girl gives him a kick in the groin and walks off.
 She is back on the streets, but is picked up by Bret Michaels on a Harley-Davidson Softail on Hollywood Boulevard and rides off into an unknown future.
 As her story ends, another girl, played by Michelle Davis, arrives on the bus hoping to find fame and fortune...

-Rikki Rocket's white tee-shirt was blurred in several scenes, as it contained the Vision Street Wear logo, a popular brand with skate-boarders; Rikki was an avid skate-boarder.
+Rikki Rockett's white tee-shirt was blurred in several scenes, as it contained the Vision Street Wear logo, a popular brand with skate-boarders; Rikki was an avid skate-boarder.
 Two other logos, one being on a store window and another being a bus logo were also blurred as well perhaps for product brand issues.